redhead/diploma-thesis/In_the_following_paragraphs_a__.md

 In the following paragraphs, a brief description of the entities of the domain model is presented.

 #### File
 An entity that represents an uploaded file into the system.
-It's not meant to carry the file contents, but it holds its meta data (file name, size, content type, etc.).
-In the implementation this entity is called `FileMetadata` for historic reasons, but `File` captures better that it represents a file in the simulated file system.
+It's not meant to carry the file contents, but it holds its metadata (file name, size, content type, etc.).
+In the implementation, this entity is called `FileMetadata` for historic reasons, but `File` captures better that it represents a file in the simulated file system.

 #### Folder
 The `Folder` entity is a way of organizing `File`s into named groups and is equivalent to folders in regular file systems.
 A folder can contain a number of files and also other folders effectively creating a tree hierarchy of files and folders where files are the leaves of the tree.